-To celebrate International Women’s Day 2020 we wanted to use our blog to highlight some of the many incredible achievements, accomplishments and perseverances of women who work across the sectors of business, sport, charity and community.
+To celebrate International Women’s Day 2020 we wanted to use our blog to highlight some of the many incredible achievements, accomplishments and perseverances of women who work across sectors of women's sport, business and community

-2. DR Rimla Akhtar MBE
+Dr. Rimla Akhtar MBE (pictured)

 Carole was appointed general manager at Bath City FC last year.
 She remains one of a minority of women in the chair at football clubs across the UK.
 Carole has been hailed for transforming the club during difficult times with gate numbers more than doubling since her appointment.
-It is her aim to encourage more women to come to the home games and make sport more inclusive.
+It is her aim to encourage more women to come to the home games and make the sport more inclusive.

-4. Jane Couch MBE
+Jane Couch MBE

 Having won five world titles against the odds, Jane is one of the biggest names in Women’s Boxing.
 Having been credited with putting women’s boxing where it is today, she still fights to get women’s boxing recognised and has been honoured with an MBE for her services to the sport.

 Clare Connor CBE

 After a very successful career as a professional cricketer including being captain of the England team, Clare became the Director of Women’s Cricket in 2008.
-She has been credited with taking women’s cricket and turning it into a professional sport with £40,000 contracts and in 2016 she announced the launch of a domestic six team women’s cricket super league.
+She has been credited with taking women’s cricket and turning it into a professional sport with £40,000 contracts and in 2016 she announced the launch of a domestic six-team women’s cricket super league.

 Lizzy is a British Skeleton racer who joined the GB national squad in 2010.
 Having won Olympic gold medals in 2014 and 2018, she is the most successful British Olympian and the most successful Olympic Skeleton athlete of all time, from any nation.

 Martine sadly lost both legs in the 7/7 London bombings.
-As part of her rehabilitation she played wheelchair tennis before focusing on sitting volleyball.
+As part of her rehabilitation, she played wheelchair tennis before focusing on sitting volleyball.
 Having played at the London 2012 Paralympics, Martine is a powerful ambassador for disabled sport and a testament to how sport can transform lives.

 A world record holder in 100k and 200m T34 wheelchair racing, Hannah won two gold medals and set two Paralympic records at London 2012.
-Born with cerebral palsy, Hannah is an excellent communicator and has now set up her own sports management consultancy 17 sports.
+Born with cerebral palsy, Hannah is an excellent communicator and has now set up her own sports management consultancy 17 Sports.

-A well known sports broadcaster, she has reported on five Olympics, two Paralympics and three Winter Olympic Games.
+A well-known sports broadcaster, she has reported on five Olympics, two Paralympics and three Winter Olympic Games.
 Last year she turned down presenting the grand national in favour of the boat race as the women’s boat race was being televised for the first time.
 Her BT Sport chat show is famous for its representation of female athletes alongside their male counterparts on the sofa.